Austin DSA Bylaws

 5. Handle complaints in the manner prescribed by the Resolution.

 Article 9.
-Elections Process
+Elections Processes

-Section 9.1.
-Score Voting
+Section 9.1 Score Voting for Internal Elections

-The membership shall use score voting for any election using a 0-2 scale.
+The membership shall use score voting for any internal election using a 0-2 scale.
 For each candidate, a voter may choose 0 to indicate disapproval, 1 to indicate neutral, or 2 to indicate approval of that candidate.
 The winner of an election conducted with score voting is the candidate with the highest score.
 A voter who casts an incomplete ballot (does not indicate a score for every candidate) will be assumed to have voted 0 for any unmarked candidates.
 When counting ballots which contain all votes not clearly indicating a 1 or 2 (e.g., a check or X), votes for a candidate shall be counted as the highest score on the scale.

 Article 10.
 Amendments

-Section 10.1.
-Notice of Proposed Amendments
+Section 10.1 Notice of Proposed Amendments

 Members wishing to amend these bylaws must submit such draft amendments (a “Draft Amendment Petition”) to the Co-Chairs and Secretary twenty-one days in advance of regularly scheduled General Meetings or the Membership Convention.
 The Draft Amendment Petition shall be signed by a Proponent plus thirty-five members of the Chapter.
 Discussion and a vote upon such amendments shall be listed on the membership meeting or membership convention agenda which is communicated to the membership ten days in advance of the meeting.
 The Co-Chairs and Secretary, or an ad hoc committee convened for this purpose, may consolidate substantively similar draft amendments.
 To ensure robust debate and economy of time, no more than five proposed amendments, chosen by the Co-Chairs and Secretary or the ad hoc committee created for this purpose, may be considered in one meeting.

-Section 10.2.
-Bylaw Changes
+Section 10.2 Bylaw Changes

 These bylaws may be amended, repealed or altered in whole or in part by a two-thirds vote of the meeting of the membership at which there is a quorum, and where proposed amendments meet criteria in Section 1 above.